-You’d think that after all that Easter egg hunting and finding and eating last week, I’d have had enough of chocolate.
+You’d think that after all that Easter egg hunting and finding and eating last week, we'd have had enough of chocolate.
 But oh no!
 There’s four days of valuable baking time this weekend and the delicious recipe from Miss Hope’s delightful Chocolate Box book is too gorgeous to ignore.
 Who needs Willy Wonka!
 Check out the Passion Fruit Hearts recipe here…

 Hope and Greenwood’s Passion Fruit Hearts recipe